IgorKowalczyk/majo.exe/README.md

     * `PORT` - Your website port
 8. Run `npm run majo:api` in your terminal
 9. If everyting is ok go to your dashboard in browser (eg. to `localhost:8001/api`)

+**Additional info**
+> Note: You can run API & Dashboard at the same time by running `npm run majo:web`
+>
+> Note: You can run Dashboard, API & Dashboard at the same time by running `npm run start`

 ## 🧱 API Endpoints
 > 🔗 API Link: https://majoexe.ml/api/<br>